 So you want to try Trout Spey fishing?
-Or maybe just figure out what the hell folks are talking about?
-Long story short- Spey fishing is a type of wet-fly (sub-surface) swing fishing that originated on the River Spey in Scotland.
-Generally speaking, swing fishing involves an across and downstream angled cast across the river.
+Or maybe just figure out what folks are talking about?
+Long story short- Spey fishing is a style of swing fly fishing that originated on the River Spey in Scotland.
+Generally speaking, swing fishing involves an across and downstream angle cast.
 From there (on the simple side of things) you can let the water do the work as it swings your fly downstream until it stops directly downstream of you.

 Most Spey anglers visiting to swing the Madison River are headed inside YNP for fall-run brown trout, but few spend time swinging the Madison between Hebgen Dam and Ennis lake.
 Primarily thought of as a shallow, fast, riffle, the Madison River below Quake is an incredibly sneaky great swing fishery.
 With the high volume of insects, sculpins, and juvenile fish, our swing season never ends.

-Another unique aspect of swinging the Madison is its two wade-fishing-only sections; the upper from Quake Lake's outlet to Lyon Bridge, and the lower from Ennis Bridge to Ennis Lake.
-While fishing from a boat isn't allowed, you can use boats as transportation which gives you incredible access to these wading areas that many anglers don't spend the time hiking/wading to.
+Another unique aspect of swinging the Madison outside of YNP is its two wade-fishing-only sections; the upper from Quake Lake's outlet to Lyon Bridge, and the lower from Ennis Bridge to Ennis Lake.
+While fishing from a boat isn't allowed, you can use a boat as transportation which gives you incredible access to these wading areas that many anglers don't spend the time hiking/wading to.

 The casting styles/techniques are what define Spey fishing.
 Spey casting doesn't involve a traditional back cast, another reason it was developed on the River Spey- lots of vegetation right behind the angler that inhibits a long backcast.